Please note that this page is automatically translated.

 • We will work to expand revenue by developing products and providing services that match the changing tastes of our customers.

-• We will proactively respond to and disclose information about our environmental initiatives, including decarbonization.
+• We will proactively respond to and disclose information regarding environmental initiatives, including decarbonization.

 Risks of compliance and unstable procurement volume when procuring from new suppliers